plusjade/plusjade.github.com/projects/jekyll-bootstrap.md

 I don't want to get all teary-eyed here but learning that my work is and always will be _for the people_ is something I've only recently truly understood.
 Code doesn't matter, tools don't matter, that clever-plugin-that's-so-clever-nobody-can-use doesn't matter.
 Ultimately only people matter.
 Jekyll-Bootstrap is arguably the most impactful project I've made.
-It's also the one that contains the least amount of programming.
+It's also the one that contains the least amount of code.

 ### Teaching is Ridiculously Hard